Automunge/AutoMunge/README.md

 Note that the only required argument to the automunge function is the train set dataframe, the other arguments all have default values if nothing is passed.
-The postmunge function requires as minimum the postprocess_dict, a python dictionary returned from the application of automunge, and a dataframe test set consistently formatted as those sets that were originally applied to automunge.
+The postmunge function requires as minimum the postprocess_dict (a python dictionary returned from the application of automunge) and a dataframe test set consistently formatted as those sets that were originally applied to automunge.

 ...